gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Is that right, boys?
 Were you stealin'?"

-"We wasn't!"
+"No we wasn't!"
-Bluster Goat said vehemently.
+Bluster Goat protested vehemently.
 "We were just tryin' to find out if they been hidin' stuff, and we did!
 They got weapons stashed away!